Lipschitz-volume rigidity of Lipschitz manifolds among integral currents: Preliminaries

-Let $X$ be a complete metric space and $m \geq 0$ an integer.
-Following the theory of Ambrosio and Kirchheim \cite{AK}, an $m$-dimensional current $T \in \bM_m(X)$ of finite mass in $X$ is a multilinear function $T : \Lip_{\rm b}(X) \times \Lip(X)^m \to \R$ with an associated finite Borel measure $\|T\|$ on $X$.
-Currents are best understood as a generalization of oriented, compact Riemannian manifold.
-For more details and the terminology we refer to \cite{AK}
+Following the theory of Ambrosio and Kirchheim \cite{AK}, for an integer $m \geq 0$, an $m$-dimensional metric current $T \in \bM_m(X)$ of finite mass in $X$ is a multilinear function $T : \Lip_{\rm b}(X) \times \Lip(X)^m \to \R$ with an associated finite Borel measure $\|T\|$ on $X$.
+Currents are best understood as a generalization of oriented, compact Riemannian manifolds.
+For more details and the terminology we refer to \cite{AK}.

-According to \cite[Theorem~3.4]{AK}, normal currents $\bN_{m}(\R^m)$ can be identified with the space $\BV(\R^m)$ of functions with bounded variation, i.e., those $u \in \text{L}^1(\R^m)$ with
+According to \cite[Theorem~3.4]{AK}, normal currents $\bN_{m}(\R^m)$ can be identified with the space $\BV(\R^m)$ of functions with bounded variation, i.e.\ those $u \in \text{L}^1(\R^m)$ with

 for all open sets $U \subset \R^m$.
 Moreover, $\|\curr u\| = \cL^m\res u$ and $\|\partial \curr u\| = |Du|$.